 The U.S.-Japan Network for the Future is a two-year program designed to build and enhance a network of Japan specialists that can bring diverse expertise and perspectives to the bilateral policy-making process in the mid- and long-term.
 This will lead to deeper and more vigorous dialogue and research on topics of immediate concern as well as on ways to strengthen the U.S.-Japan relationship through cooperation and shared goals in the global arena.
-The Maureen and Mike Mansfield Foundation and the Japan Foundation Center for Global Partnership have completed four cohorts of this program together with the program Advisory Committee.
+The Maureen and Mike Mansfield Foundation and the Japan Foundation, together with the program Advisory Committee, have completed four cohorts of this program together with a fifth in progress.
+The sixth cohort was recently announced.

 Purpose of the Program